How To Use Microsoft Defender For Office 365

 How Do I Turn On Microsoft Office 365 Defender?

-If you or your security team are new to Defender for Office 365, you should know that Microsoft Defender for Office 365 automatically turns on when eligible customers who have the required permissions visit the service portal.
+If you or your security team are new to Defender for Office 365, know that the product automatically turns on when eligible customers who have the required permissions visit the service portal.

 To turn on Microsoft Office 365 Defender, follow these steps: